How We Serve

 She posted on her Facebook page, “I am thankful that Columbia Union Executive Committee members saw what God is doing in my life and affirmed it.
 So many women who have worked tirelessly for the Church we love never got this opportunity.
 In this historic appointment, the door has been opened for all of us!”

 Though Celeste grew up in upstate New York attending Northeastern Conference’s Ellenville (N.Y.) church, she spent much of her life in the Columbia Union territory, attending Pennsylvania Conference’s Honesdale church, graduating from its Blue Mountain Academy in Hamburg, and, in 1993, earning a double major in Counseling Psychology and Journalism/Public Relations at Columbia Union College—now Washington Adventist University—in Takoma Park, Md.
 She later earned a master’s degree in Organizational Communication from Bowie State University (Md.).
+In 2022, she completed a master's degree in Pastoral MInistry from the Seventh-day Adventist Theological Seminary at Andrews University (Mich.).

 Upon graduating from college, she started serving as a volunteer at the North American Division (NAD), where she pitched the idea to publish a magazine for young adults called Adventist View.
 For the next six years, she traveled throughout the NAD speaking and sharing the startup publication at youth events and college campuses.
 At its height, with distribution from AdventSource, circulation reached 25,000.
 “Members of my generation, Gen X, were leaving the church, and I felt God calling me to do something to keep them connected,” she recalls.
 “Once God drafts you for service, no matter how challenging it may be at times, you become hooked because serving on His team is the most fulfilling and satisfying adventure.”